Biological Systems Engineering

 Assistant Professors: J. Chen, J. A. Czuba, J. E. Shortridge, and R. C. Wright

 Instructor: S. C. Mariger

 The Biological Systems Engineering program integrates biology, chemistry, and physics with engineering to solve engineering problems associated with the environmentally sound production, processing, and utilization of renewable resources.
 The curriculum differs from other engineering programs in that it focuses on the sustainable production of biological products and the management of natural resources.
 Biological Systems Engineering graduates have rewarding careers working with biological materials and both large and small biological systems, for the benefit of society and the environment.

 The BSE program is designed to graduate engineers who apply engineering principles to biological systems in fields/professions such as biotechnology, watershed science, environmental health, and food engineering.
 The BSE program prepares graduates to accomplish the following objectives in their careers within a few years after graduation:

 - Design solutions to problems at the intersection of biology and engineering at scales ranging from molecular to global.

-- Address societal and ecological needs in food and fiber production and processing, biotechnology, pharmaceuticals, renewable energy, environmental protection, and sustainable development.
+- Address societal and ecological needs in food and fiber production and processing, biotechnology, pharmaceuticals, green chemicals, renewable energy, environmental protection, and sustainable development.